Chart Color Schemes

 Greenslopes's young demographic places it in the bottom 15% of areas nationwide

-Greenslopes has a median age of 33 years, which is slightly younger than Greater Brisbane's average of 36 and significantly lower than Australia's national average of 38 years.
+Greenslopes has a median age of 33 years, which is younger than Greater Brisbane's average of 36 and lower than the national average of 38 years.
 Compared to Greater Brisbane, Greenslopes has a higher proportion of residents aged 25-34 (25.4%) but fewer residents aged 5-14 (7.9%).
-This concentration of 25-34 year-olds is well above the national average of 14.5%.
+This concentration of 25-34 year-olds is significantly higher than the national average of 14.5%.
 According to post-2021 Census data, the proportion of residents aged 75-84 has increased from 3.0% to 3.8%, while the proportion of those aged 25-34 has decreased from 26.0% to 25.4%.
-Demographic modeling indicates that Greenslopes' age profile will change significantly by 2041, with the strongest projected growth in the 45-54 age group, which is expected to grow by 66%, adding 865 residents to reach a total of 2,177.
+By 2041, demographic modeling suggests that Greenslopes' age profile will change significantly, with the strongest projected growth in the 45-54 cohort, which is expected to increase by 66%, adding 865 residents and reaching a total of 2,177.